-Turmeric essential oil is derived from the root of the turmeric plant, which bears the scientific name Curcuma longa, and has been an important part of traditional medicine practice for thousands of years.
-This perennial plant is native to Asia, which is why turmeric (as a spice) is often found in so many Eastern dishes.
+Turmeric essential oil is derived from the root of the turmeric plant, which bears the scientific name Curcuma longa.
+It has been an important part of traditional medicine practice for thousands of years.
+This perennial plant is native to Asia, which is why turmeric (as a spice) is often found in so many dishes.
 However, the rhizome (root) of the plant is packed with unique nutrients and active compounds, providing a huge amount of health benefits to those who regularly consume it.

-Turmeric essential oil is acquired through a process of hydro-distillation or steam distillation of the root, and has extreme concentrations of sesquiterpenes, zingeriberene, curcumin, cineol, borneol and valeric acid, among hundreds of other molecules.
-As a spice, turmeric is widely praised for its antioxidant and anti-inflammatory properties, and the essential oil boasts even more potential for human health.
+Turmeric essential oil is acquired through a process of hydro-distillation or steam distillation of the root and has extreme concentrations of sesquiterpenes, zingiberene, curcumin, cineol, borneol, and valeric acid, among hundreds of other molecules.

-This essential oil can be topically applied, consumed along with food, or even inhaled, meaning that there are dozens of different ways that this oil can be used in your daily life.
+This essential oil can be topically applied, consumed along with food, or even inhaled, meaning that there are dozens of ways to use this oil in your daily life.
 The oil is easily absorbed into the skin and typically does not require a carrier oil to be effective.
 Turmeric essential oil can be prepared at home, but it is relatively inexpensive and widely available, so most experts recommend purchasing the oil after it has been processed.

 Turmeric Essential Oil Benefits and Uses

 Turmeric essential oil has many health benefits and uses.
 Some of them include: